 - If a provider who is treating pregnant Members is involuntarily disenrolled.
 Before January 1, 2022, if this occurs and you are in your second or third trimester of pregnancy, HNE will permit you to continue treatment with your provider through the postpartum period.
 You will not be allowed to continue to see this provider if he or she is disenrolled for reasons related to quality or for fraud. - If a provider who is treating pregnant Members is involuntarily disenrolled.
-Effective January 1, 2022, if this occurs, HNE will permit you to continue treatment with your provider through the first postpartum visit.
-You will not be allowed to continue to see this provider if he or she is disenrolled for reasons related to quality or for fraud. - If a provider who is treating terminally ill Members is involuntarily disenrolled.
-If this occurs and you are terminally ill, HNE will permit you to continue treatment with your provider until your death.
+Effective January 1, 2022, if this occurs and you are in your second or third trimester of pregnancy, HNE will permit you to continue treatment with your provider through the postpartum period.
+You will not be allowed to continue to see this provider if he or she is disenrolled for reasons related to quality or for fraud. - If a provider who is treating pregnant Members is involuntarily disenrolled.
+If this occurs, HNE will permit you to continue treatment with your provider through the first postpartum visit.
 You will not be allowed to continue to see this provider if he or she is disenrolled for reasons related to quality or for fraud.